Aliases for CA4 Gene

 CA4 (Carbonic Anhydrase 4) is a Protein Coding gene.
 Diseases associated with CA4 include Retinitis Pigmentosa 17 and Retinitis Pigmentosa.
-Among its related pathways are Erythrocytes take up carbon dioxide and release oxygen and Metabolism.
+Among its related pathways are O2/CO2 exchange in erythrocytes and Metabolism.
 Gene Ontology (GO) annotations related to this gene include carbonate dehydratase activity.
 An important paralog of this gene is CA14.

 Reversible hydration of carbon dioxide.
 May stimulate the sodium/bicarbonate transporter activity of SLC4A4 that acts in pH homeostasis.
 It is essential for acid overload removal from the retina and retina epithelium, and acid release in the choriocapillaris in the choroid.

 Carbonic anhydrases (EC 18.104.22.168) are zinc-containing enzymes belonging to the lyases family, and are primarily responsible for catalyzing the reversible hydration of carbon dioxide to form bicarbonate (HCO3-) and hydrogen (H+) ions.